AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation

 \subsection{Actor}

 As for the actor, it aims at interacting with the environment to collect trajectories for instruction construction.
 In the outer environment, we include a database and a vectorstore containing corresponding information of the papers.
-Following AgentTuning~\cite{agenttuning}, we employ ReAct~\cite{react} as the interaction framework, and design three actions to interact with the environment.
-For each synthetic example, we use a LLM as the actor to produce an interaction trajectory in a message list manner $(u_0, a_0, \dots, u_i, a_i, \dots, u_n, a_n)$, where $u_i$ represents the user's instruction, or the observation from the environment, and $a_i$ denotes the response from the agent LLM, including a thought and an action.
+Following~\cite{agenttuning}, we employ ReAct~\citep{react} framework with three actions to interact with the environment.
+For each synthetic example, we use LLM as an actor to produce an interaction trajectory in a message list manner $(u_0, a_0, \dots, u_i, a_i, \dots, u_n, a_n)$, where $u_i$ represents the user's instruction, or the observation from the environment, and $a_i$ denotes the response from the actor, including a thought and an action.

-To avoid exceeding the context length of the models, we adopt the idea of sliding window and chunk the message list based on a window size of $5$, generating multiple instruction data from one trajectory.
+To avoid exceeding context length, we adopt the idea of sliding window and chunk the message list based on a window size of $5$, generating multiple instruction data from one trajectory.
 During training, for each chunked list, we mask previous message history and train the last turn only.

 We also observe that, some errors appear frequently in the collected trajectories (e.g., attempts to utilize undefined parameters).
 To ensure data quality, we remove instruction data that ends with a wrong action.
 For other instruction data, we reserve previous wrong actions and corresponding error information in the message list to guarantee error correction capability and coherence of thoughts.